darealshinji/gendlopen/README.md

 Limitations:
  * auto-loading only works on functions ¹
  * auto-loading does not work on functions with variable arguments ²
+ * any type declaration more complicated than a function pointer will not be recognized (use a typedef)

 Dependencies:
  * C++11 compiler (C++20 or newer is recommended)